 4. Web hosting service

 Web hosting services are for backups and server management.
-It helps to improve your website performance depending on the web hosting service and web hosts with various capabilities and scalability options.
+It helps to improve website performance depending on the web hosting service and web hosts with various capabilities and scalability options.
 Compared to all web hosting, shared web hosting is the most popular, widely used, and popular web hosting.

-Here we’re going to cover VPS, cloud hosting, and dedicated hosting that plays a significant role in performance optimization, and it has enough capabilities like how to improve your website performance.
+Here we’re going to cover VPS, cloud hosting, and dedicated hosting that plays a significant role in performance optimization, and it has enough capabilities like how to improve website performance.

 - Virtual Private Servers